luzpaz/SlopedPlanesMacro/README.md

 To install this macro, please:

 * Clone the repository at the folder "~/.FreeCAD/Mod"
-* Copy the file "SlopedPlanes.FCMacro" at the folder "~/.FreeCAD"
+* Copy the file "SlopedPlanes.FCMacro" at the folder "~/.FreeCAD", or whatever your FreeCAD macro path

 ### Use instructions